 Singapore’s First Class cabin in the A380 is located in the front cabin of the upper deck.
 It features beautiful, warm, and stylish decor with light shades of grey and beige, creating a relaxing feel.
-There are 6 suites, with 3 suites on each side of the aisle.
+There are six suites, with three suites on each side of the aisle.
 This corridor has sliding doors that slide open to get to the suites.
 There are two First Class lavatories in the front.
-One of which features palatial dimensions has a sit-down vanity counter and is stocked with Lalique toiletries (Citrus-scented facial mist, body lotion, and fragrance).
+One of which features palatial dimensions, has a sit-down vanity counter and is stocked with Lalique toiletries (Citrus-scented facial mist, body lotion, and fragrance).

-Etihad Airways and Singapore Airlines are the only airlines to operate single-aisle First Class cabins on the upper deck of their A380s.
-I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad) and all of SQ suites face forward, which is not the case with Etihad Airways which has 5 rear-facing seats on a total of 9 suites.
+Etihad Airways and Singapore Airlines are the only ones operating single-aisle First Class cabins on the upper deck of their A380s.
+I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad), and all of SQ suites face forward, which is not the case with Etihad Airways which has five rear-facing seats on a total of 9 suites.

 Each suite comes with a large leather seat, a separate folding bed, so you can lounge comfortably in the chair or rest in the bed without the need to convert the bed from a sitting position.
 The 53 cm (21 inch) wide armchair is the centerpiece of the suite.
 It’s upholstered in fine leather from Poltrona Frau, which also produces Ferrari, Alfa Romeo, and Maserati seats.
 The super-comfy chair is fully adjustable, swiveled, and reclined up to 45 degrees.

 A folding dining table is located next to the seat.
 The small table is decorated with white flowers and features a holder for the menu, which was beautifully lit by a reading light.
-A large 32 inch touchscreen monitor in high-definition is attached to the suite’s aisle-side wall was located in front of the seat.
-Sadly, Singapore airlines haven’t installed tail, nose, and/or belly cameras on its A380 aircraft.
+A large 32-inch touchscreen monitor in high-definition is attached to the suite’s aisle-side wall located in front of the seat.
+Singapore airlines haven’t installed tail, nose, and/or belly cameras on its A380 aircraft.
 There are also loads of cupboards and compartments for storage.